-- during the first 24 months of payments, when you are able to work in your regular occupation on a part-time basis but you choose not to; - after 24 months of payments, when you are able to work in any gainful occupation on a part-time basis but you choose not to; - if you are working and your monthly disability earnings exceed 80% of your indexed monthly earnings, the date your earnings exceed 80%; - the end of the maximum period of payment; - the date you are no longer disabled under the terms of the plan, unless you are eligible to receive benefits under Unum's Rehabilitation and Return to Work Assistance program; - the date you fail to submit proof of continuing disability; - after 12 months of payments if you are considered to reside outside the United States or Canada.
-You will be considered to reside outside these countries when you have been outside the United States or Canada for a total period of 6 months or more during any 12 consecutive months of benefits; - the date you die.
+- during the first 24 months of payments, when you are able to work in your regular occupation on a part-time basis and you do not; - after 24 months of payments, when you are able to work in any gainful occupation on a part-time basis and you do not; - if you are working and your monthly disability earnings exceed 80% of your indexed monthly earnings, the date your earnings exceed 80%; - the end of the maximum period of payment; - the date you are no longer disabled under the terms of the plan, unless you are eligible to receive benefits under Unum's Rehabilitation and Return to Work Assistance program; - the date you fail to submit proof of continuing disability; - after 12 months of payments if you are considered to reside outside the United States or Canada.
+You will be considered to reside outside these countries when you have been outside the United States or Canada for a total period of 6 months or more during any 12 consecutive months of benefits;

+- the date you die.